 1982–1985: Continued testing at Camp Lejeune for toxins is conducted and specific chemicals are found.
 A comprehensive drinking well water test is initiated, and affected water wells are removed from service.
 News of contamination becomes public knowledge.

 1987: The year that sources say the drinking water at Camp Lejeune was safe to consume and use.
-December 31, 1987 marks the end of eligibility for any claims or lawsuits.
+December 31, 1987 marks the end of eligibility for any claims.

 1999: The U.S. Marine Corps begin to notify residents and workers at Camp Lejeune who resided there from 1953 to 1987 that they may have been exposed to dangerous toxins and chemicals.
 No legitimate or understandable reason has been given for the delay to date.

-2009: The first contaminated water lawsuit against Camp Lejeune is filed.
+2009: The first contaminated water claim against Camp Lejeune is filed.

 2012: President Obama signs the Camp Lejeune Families Act of 2012 into law.
 With this act, affected families and Marines can start receiving health care benefits from Veterans Affairs.

 2017: Veterans Affairs begins to accept claims for compensation, though many eligible veterans were denied any support or compensation.